rajeshbakthavachalam/AgenticSDLC/README.md

-# AI Based SDLC Automation Agent
+# Pilot your entire software lifecycle from idea to release
-AI Agent to automate the complete SDLC process starting from user requirements till deployment
+The development pilot guiding you from requirements to deployment.

 ## Setup Instruction
 - Clone the repo